 Good practice of campervan ownership is to undertake a habitation check every year.
-You take your vehicle to an authorised dealership and they complete a multi point check of your vehicle.
-One of the things they check for is damp.
+You take your vehicle to an authorised dealership and they complete a multi-point check of your vehicle.
+One of the things they check for is dampness.
 They use a damp metre to check the moisture levels in the walls.
-This is very important to ensure that the vehicle isn’t rotting in any way, areas like the carpeted walls are susceptible to this.
+This is very important to ensure that the vehicle isn’t rotting in any way, areas like carpeted walls are susceptible to this.
 This then shows you it is a healthy environment for you to be in.

 There's nothing worse than stepping into a damp, musty campervan after a long day of driving.
 Not only is it uncomfortable, but it can also be dangerous if you're not careful.
 Luckily, there are some simple ways to stop dampness in your campervan and keep it dry and comfortable all road trip long.

-- Inspect your campervan regularly for signs of damp, such as musty smells, mould, or condensation on windows.
+- Inspect your campervan regularly for signs of dampness, such as musty smells, mould, or condensation on windows.

 - Make sure your campervan is well-ventilated to allow moisture to escape.
 Open windows and doors when weather permits, and use a fan to circulate air inside the campervan.